GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
+> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
 >
-> ~ *Lawrence Flon*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts